cakephp/docs/en/development/routing.rst

     The trailing double star was added in 2.1.

-You can use the second parameter of :php:meth:`Router::connect()` to provide any routing parameters that are compose the default values of the route::
+You can use the second parameter of :php:meth:`Router::connect()` to provide any routing parameters that are composed of the default values of the route::

     <?php